TheHairyJ/esec/README.md

 	- Answer here.
 3. Bob has just produced a key pair, in a Base-64 format, and now wants to send this to Alice.
 What advice would you give him on sending the key pair to Alice?
 	- Answer here.
-4. Bob sends an encrypted message to Alice, and also sends his digital certificate to Alice to prove his identity.
-How does Alice prove that it is Bob who sent the message?
-	- Answer here.

 ## Tunnelling
 *You must understanding how to analyse network traces for tunnels*